Sandro Calvani: Career

 In July 2007 Calvani was appointed by UN Secretary General Ban Ki-moon new director of UNICRI (United Nations Interregional Crime and Justice Research Institute).
 His tenure of appointment ended in April 2010.
-Under his direction UNICRI became the best known global institute of applied research on emerging crimes, the governance of security and terrorism and the reform of international justice.
-The UNICRI products of greatest success include the first UN report on counterfeiting, the first manual of Criminal Procedure for International Tribunals, the Master LLM on international crime and justice, the report on environmental crimes, the international magazine Freedom From Fear, the innovative program on land rights in cooperation with Terra Madre and Slow Food, the program of public-private partnerships on security of major events and the knowledge management system for risks from CBRN (chemical, biological, radiological and nuclear) substances.
+UNICRI products include the first UN report on counterfeiting, the first manual of Criminal Procedure for International Tribunals, the Master LLM on international crime and justice, the report on environmental crimes, the international magazine Freedom From Fear, the innovative program on land rights in cooperation with Terra Madre and Slow Food, the program of public-private partnerships on security of major events and the knowledge management system for risks from CBRN (chemical, biological, radiological and nuclear) substances.

 In 2008 Calvani became Chairman of the Global Agenda Council on Illicit Trade, an initiative of the World Economic Forum.
 He later joined the Global Agenda Council on Poverty of the World Economic Forum.

 During his career Calvani has participated in specialized courses on leadership development at Harvard University (Cambridge, Massachusetts) and the management of major health emergencies in Leuven (Belgium).
 He received several awards for professional excellence in every continent of the world.

 From September 2010 to June 2013 Calvani served as Executive Director of the ASEAN Center of Excellence on United Nations Millennium Development Goals (ARCMDG) at the Asian Institute of Technology (AIT) in Bangkok, Thailand and facilitated other AIT outreach activities such as social business and Corporate Social Responsibility with the AIT Yunus Center, CSR Asia Center as well as AIT international networking and fundraising efforts.
 ARCMDG cooperated with UN and ASEAN bodies in the facilitation of best practices to achieve the UN Millennium Development Goals.